FilippoCastellani/photoreceptor_isomerisation/README.md

 # photoreceptor_isomerisation

-Here I put a simple code to calculate isomerisation rates of each opsin of the retina.
+Here I put a simple code to calculate isomerisation rates for each opsin of the retina.

 Basically, you load: